Namanereidinae: Description

 Members of Namanereidinae are diagnosed through the presence of paired lateral antennae (though some species lack these), the larynx being divided into oral and maxillary rings though lacking paragnaths or papillae, biarticulated palps with compact palpophores, 3-4 pairs of cirri on the tentacles, along with the "parapodia reduced to sesquiramous with notopodia reduced, lacking notopodial lobe or ligules and showing only dorsal cirri and notoaciculae; notochaetae as sesquigomph spinigers; neurochaetae including sesquigomph spinigers, heterogomph falcigers and heterogomph spinigers in supra-acicular fascicles; heterogomph spinigers, heterogomph pseudospinigers and heterogomph falcigers in sub-acicular fascicles".
 In all members of the subfamily, the distal region of the palp, the palpostyle, is spherical in shape, and the notoacicula are placed ventrally.

-A number of adaptations to prevent desiccation is seen in various namaneredines, especially those inhabiting low-salinity and semi-terrestrial environments; these are evident in the eyes along with the integument and epidermis.
+A number of adaptations to prevent desiccation is seen in various namanereidines, especially those inhabiting low-salinity and semi-terrestrial environments; these are evident in the eyes along with the integument and epidermis.
 Adaptations to low-oxygen may also be present, such as segmental gill hearts, leaf-like dorsal cirri rich in capillaries, and a behavior of waving the posterior segments in water.
 Their nephridia appears to be an important part of their osmoregulatory process through the expulsion of excess water from their bodies.

 Proposed evolutionary sequence of jaws in Namanereidinae, with (A) being an ancestral nereidid and (F) being derived namanereidines with bifid jaws.

 The only known description of a larva is of a 3-setiger stage of N. ranauensis, which closely resembled other larval nereidids, such as in the possession of biramous parapodia.

 Some species evolved bifid jaws, developed from the ancestral nereidid serrated jaw, which may be an adaptation for deposit-feeding ("shoveling"), due to energetic costs or lack of certain trace elements needed to harden the jaw elements, and/or other adaptations necessary when colonizing semi-terrestrial and groundwater habitats.